arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

   The same can be achieved with a clever blocking OkHttp `Interceptor`.
 * Replace network communication code with a mocked one.

+> [!WARNING]
-> :warning: Replacing network-related code makes tests less honest
+> Replacing network-related code makes tests less honest
 > from the integration standpoint.

 Any attempt to have a separate backend implementation brings